jckaren1124/School_District_Analysis/README.md

 ![revised math scores by grade](https://user-images.githubusercontent.com/89353378/137566472-68950d28-c2c3-4ce0-997e-c274e20f3baa.PNG)
 ![revised reading scores by grade](https://user-images.githubusercontent.com/89353378/137566485-4fb93bed-fce4-4bd4-b826-6138658d5d77.PNG)

 •	Only minute changes were seen for scores by school spending in the $630-644 spending range.
-Only the average reading score was slightly higher in the revised data while the rest of the scores and passing percentages was a little higher in the original data.
-If the scores were rounded to the nearest whole number, then no changes would be detected at all.
+Only the average reading score was slightly higher in the revised data while the rest of the scores and passing percentages were a little higher in the original data.
+If the scores were rounded to the nearest whole number, then no changes could be detected at all.

 ##### Original Scores by School Spending
 ![original scores by school spending](https://user-images.githubusercontent.com/89353378/137566746-ac765920-9524-48b8-bd97-39811b9bc9d4.PNG)